Richard-Gnitnub/Track-Builder-Flask/README.md

 - The project will be developed using VS Code on a Windows laptop.
 - GitHub Desktop will be used for version management.
 - Instructions will provide explicit steps, including details on where files should be placed within the directory structure to ensure clarity and avoid ambiguity.
-- CLI will be windows Command Prompt
+- CLI will be windows Command Prompt.

 ## REFACTORING OUTLINE: